toin0u/sbin.dk/_posts/2012-05-18-php-unit-testing-atoum-composer.md

         ...
 {% endhighlight %}

 As you can see atoum is now executable in this way.
-A [symbolic link](https://github.com/mageekguy/atoum/pull/53) is created after the installation in **vendor/bin**.
+A [symbolic link](https://github.com/mageekguy/atoum/pull/53) is created after the installation in **bin** directory.
 It's actually [allowed by composer](http://getcomposer.org/doc/articles/vendor-bins.md).
 And to keep all packages updated, just do `php composer.phar update` !